 As part of the deal, Caesars is receiving some equity stake in DraftKings.
 Caesars will also receive a cut of DraftKings revenue in states where the partnership is active.
 This comes at a time where the owner of Caesars in being pressured to sell the company by activist Carl Icahn.

-Based in Las Vegas, Caesars is one of the largest casino companies in the United States.
+Based in Las Vegas, Caesars is one of the largest NJ online casino companies in the United States.
 Caesars gambling properties are located in 14 states, including New Jersey Sportsbooks, Pennsylvania, Mississippi and Nevada which already have legal sports betting.

 The vision here is to get DraftKings involved with Caesars 37 properties across 14 states.
 DraftKings is already in NJ and Mississippi.
 It is a safe assumption that DraftKings will develop a second base of operations in Nevada via this deal as well.